NorielSylvire/ns_minerals_core/README.md

 Use `blade` instead of `head` for swords, use `head` for everything else.
 This is the texture for each tool type.
 It must be a `string`, and it must not contain the `".png"` at the end.
+Each tool type has one handle texture and one head or blade texture.
+By default, if you do not proide a handle texture, a normal wooden handle provided by the API will be used.
+Then the head texture is overlayed on top of the handle texture.
+If you enabled it or left it out of the definition, the head or blade will be colorized.
+If you don't provide a texture for the head, the API will use a default one based on the `texture_brightness` you set (`bright` by default).

+Examples:
+`"bright_sword_blade"`, `"dark_pick_head"`, `"axe_handle"`

 ***Special values***
 * `"no_texture"`: if any handle is set to this value, the handle will not be rendered.